gusadolfo123/siigo_api_test/docs/DocumentTypeApi.md

 let apiInstance = new SiigoApi.DocumentTypeApi();

 let opts = {
-  'type': "type_example" // String |
+  'type': FV // String | Represents the document type.
+For example, 'FV' to invoices, 'NC' to credit notes, or 'RC' to vouchers.
 };

 apiInstance.getDocumentTypes(opts).then((data) => {